 Date Completed Major Degree Steps Remarks TO APPLY TO THE SPANISH MA, COMPLETE THE FIRST THREE STEPS 1 GRE NOTE: The GRE requirement is waived for the Spanish MA.
-2 Submit Graduate Post-baccalaureate Application Fill out an application online through Cal State Apply: https://www2.calstate.edu/apply/Pages/default.aspx 3 Submit 3 letters of recommendation to Dr. Medina-Sancho Address letters to Dr. Medina-Sancho, Graduate Program Coordinator, MA Spanish.
-Email Dr. Medina-Sancho for more information: gmedina@csufresno.edu 4 Submit a writing sample to Dr. Medina-Sancho The writing sample (written in Spanish) should be between 10 and 12 pages.
+2 Submit Graduate Post-baccalaureate Application Fill out an application online through Cal State Apply: www.calstate.edu/apply 3 Submit 3 letters of recommendation to Dr. Ávila Address letters to Dr. Ávila, Graduate Program Coordinator, MA Spanish.
+Email Dr. Ávila for more information: deavila@csufresno.edu 4 Submit a writing sample to Dr. Ávila The writing sample (written in Spanish) should be between 10 and 12 pages.
 A combination of essays will suffice, or a long essay will do as well.
 Please remove your name from the essay pages.
-5 Submit a statement of purpose to Dr. Medina-Sancho You may submit the same statement of purpose you wrote for the University application; this document may be written in Spanish or English.
-ONCE ADMITTED, FOLLOW THESE STEPS: 6 Complete Conditionally Classified Standing prerequisites, if any.
+5 Submit a statement of purpose to Dr. Ávila You may submit the same statement of purpose you wrote for the University application; this document may be written in Spanish or English.
+ONCE ADMIT TED, FOLLOW THESE STEPS: 6 Complete Conditionally Classified Standing prerequisites, if any.
 Complete the on-line Plagiarism Workshop Take and pass Spanish Language Exam.
 The Spanish Language Exam is administered once a semester, at the very beginning of the semester.
 Submit the registration form sent by email to all Spanish MA students.
-Email Dr. Medina-Sancho after completion of the Plagiarism Workshop: gmedina@csufresno.edu Complete any course prerequisites prescribed.
-7 Ask G. Coordinator to Request Classified Standing Email Graduate Coordinator for an appointment: gmedina@csufresno.edu 8 Complete Graduate English Writing Requirement The research paper is described in Spanish MA Handbook.
-Email Dr. Medina-Sancho concerning Advancement to Candidacy: gmedina@csufresno.edu 9 Attain Advancement to Candidacy (ATC) Requirements are listed in Spanish MA Handbook.
+Email Dr. Ávila after completion of the Plagiarism Workshop: deavila@csufresno.edu Complete any course prerequisites prescribed.
+7 Ask G. Coordinator to Request Classified Standing Email Graduate Coordinator for an appointment: deavila@csufresno.edu 8 Complete Graduate English Writing Requirement The research paper is described in Spanish MA Handbook.
+Email Dr. Ávila concerning Advancement to Candidacy: deavila@csufresno.edu 9 Attain Advancement to Candidacy (ATC) Requirements are listed in Spanish MA Handbook.
 Graduate Coordinator will recommend your candidacy to the Dean, Division of Graduate Studies.
 10 Complete All Coursework Listed on the ATC form.
 See details in Spanish MA Handbook.
 11 Complete Culminating Experience Listed on the ATC form.
 See details in Spanish MA Handbook.
 The Comprehensive Exam is offered once a semester, toward the end of the semester.
 Submit the registration form sent by Graduate Coordinator.
 12 Observe Continuous Enrollment Requirement, if Applicable.
 See details in Spanish MA Handbook.
 13 Observe Deadline for Degree Application See details in Spanish MA Handbook.
 Deadline is published in General Catalog and Schedule of Courses.